dzaporozhets/microprojectapp/README.md

-# Microproject App
+# MicroProject.app

-Microproject App is a lightweight project management tool designed for individuals and small teams to collaborate, track progress, and manage tasks efficiently without the complexity of traditional project management software.
+MicroProject.app is a lightweight project management tool designed for individuals and small teams to collaborate, track progress, and manage tasks efficiently without the complexity of traditional project management software.

 * [Website](https://about.microproject.app/)
 * [MIT License](LICENSE)